 Keeping financial transactions private is another advantage.
 Stablecoins offer a private banking alternative, and naturally, thieves welcome this option.

-The first is a "reserved" or "regular" stablecoin, which is backed by dollars, Euros or precious metals.
-Stablecoin issuers can also invest in commercial paper, secured loans and even fluctuating assets such as other crypto tokens.
-Known as "algorithmic" stablecoins.
-If the stablecoin/token ratio goes out of balance, either stablecoins or tokens are added or destroyed ("burned") to maintain equilibrium.
-However, if the algorithm is matched with the wrong token, things can fall apart (see
+A "reserved" or "regular" stablecoin is backed by dollars, Euros or precious metals.
+Stablecoin issuers can also invest in commercial paper, secured loans and even fluctuating assets such as other crypto tokens, the latter known as "algorithmic stablecoins."
+If the stablecoin/token ratio goes out of balance, tokens are added or destroyed ("burned") to maintain equilibrium.
+However, if the stablecoin is matched with a failing token, things can fall apart (see

 TerraUSD).
 See